rrra/www/content/licensing/_index.md

 linktitle = "Be<span style=\"display:none;\">come</span> a Ham<span style=\"display:none;\"> Radio Operator</span>"
 menu = "main"
 categories = [ "Education", "License Testing" ]
+description = "Get started in Amateur Radio, or upgrade your current license, with the RRRA." contact = "W0HNV"
 +++
 * [Get started with the Red River Radio Amateurs](#get-started-with-the-red-river-Radio-Amateurs)
 * [What is Ham Radio?](#what-is-ham-radio)